rajaltts/chandu-new-task/README.md

 ## Working locally
 If you need to work on a legacy component which does not have a story, you'll need to test your changes in your builder before merging your work and creating a new tag.
 In order to do that, i'll need to link this repository localy with your builder, so your builder will use your local version of NGECAT-ReactComponents instead of the one on the npm repository.
-  - In this repository local folder, run `npm link`
+  - In this repository local folder (in ReactComponent), run `npm link`
-  - In your builder repository run `npm link @carrier/ngecat-reactcomponents`
+  - In ***NGECAT-Reactjs-UI*** repository, run `npm link @carrier/ngecat-reactcomponents`
-  - Then, run `npm run build` in this repository local folder each time tou need to refresh your changes in your builder.
+  - Then, run `npm run build` in this repository local folder each time you need to refresh your changes in your builder.

 ### React version mismatch
   - If you have a mismatch between React version, you can link the React version of the framework to this repository easily by doing the same thing.